shiveenp/obsidian-prune/README.md

 ### Manual

-1. Download `main.js` and `manifest.json` from the [latest release](https://github.com/shiveenp/obsidian-tidier/releases)
+1. Download `main.js` and `manifest.json` from the [latest release](https://github.com/shiveenp/obsidian-prune/releases).
-2. Create a folder at `VaultFolder/.obsidian/plugins/obsidian-prune/`
+2. Create a folder at `VaultFolder/.obsidian/plugins/prune/`.
-3. Copy both files into that folder
+3. Copy both files into that folder.
-4. Enable the plugin in **Settings > Community plugins**
+4. Enable the plugin in **Settings > Community plugins**.